TOLL FREE: 1-866-611-2665

-In the health and fitness industry, body composition is a term that describes the percentage of fat, bone, and muscle in your body.
+Body composition describes the percentage of fat, bone, and muscle in your body.
 Measurements are taken to find out what percentage of your body weight is fat, which can indicate how healthy you are.

 Finding your individual body composition profile is important because your fat to muscle ratio can be different from someone who is the same height, weight, and age as you.
 Your scale can only tell you your weight, not how much fat and muscle mass you have.
 Similarly, body mass index (BMI) only tells you the ratio of your weight to your height; it doesn’t measure body fat.

-BCP provides an individualized description of a person’s body composition based on a rapid MRI scan.
-This allows for a greater understanding of your body and the ability to personalize clinical care.
-It provides a greater depth of information than BMI, allowing a detailed look at your tissue.
+BCP MRI can provide a greater understanding of your body and the ability to personalize clinical care.
+It shows a greater depth of information than BMI, allowing a detailed look at your tissue.

-The BCP MRI scan measure the amount fat and muscle in major body and organ areas.
+The BCP MRI scan measures the amount fat and muscle in major body and organ areas.
 It looks at the following: